Crypto-Forge-Labs/crypto-yall/docs/USER_SETUP_GUIDE.md

 1. Visit https://app.hyperliquid-testnet.xyz/API
 2. Connect your wallet
 3. Click "Generate" next to API Wallets
-4. Name it: "Crypto Yall Bot"
+4. Name it: "Crypto Forge Labs Bot"
 5. **Copy the private key it shows you** (starts with `0x...`) — you'll only see this once.
-Paste it somewhere safe right now (a password manager, a temporary text file, anything you trust).
+Save it somewhere secure right now, preferably in a trusted password manager.
+Do not paste it into an AI chat or public document.
 6. Sign the authorization transaction (free on testnet)
 7. **Copy your main account address** (top right of Hyperliquid, starts with `0x...`) — this is your wallet address, not the API wallet